Raphus-cucullatus/iri/README.md

 # `iri`

-An interactive Ruby API reference front-end for Emacs.
+An interactive Emacs front-end for Ruby API reference.

 It provides an interactive way to query Ruby API docs.
 Under the hood, it is essentially `comint-mode` running `ri`.
 - It is derived from `comint-mode`, so that all those familiar key strokes are inherited.
 (If you don't know `comint-mode`, you may know `shell-mode` which is also derived from `comint-mode`).
-- It directly calls `ri` (Ruby's built-in command-line tool for API reference) instead of dealing with the docs itself, so that compatibility is maximized in theory.
+- It directly calls `ri` (Ruby's built-in command-line tool for API reference) instead of dealing with the docs itself, so that compatibility is maximized.

 ## Example Usage